Guides

 By reducing the amount of pollution that goes up into our atmosphere, the usage of solar power helps us preserve our ozone layer, which is becoming thinner and thinner by the day.

+Additionally, solar panels do not create any noise, which is another benefit of using them.
 Most machinery and oil stations create a tremendous amount of noise that could cause problems for residents who live in the area.

 Renewable

+Solar energy is renewable, sustainable, and reliable as long as the sky does not turn dark.
 The sun is able to provide us with solar power for us to generate electricity until the end of time.

-Which is also a huge advantage that solar energy has over fossil fuels.
+This is also a huge advantage that solar energy has over fossil fuels.

-No maintenance
+No Maintenance

+Solar panels could last for almost half of our average lifetimes.
 We could keep solar panels standing where they are with virtually no maintenance at all.

 Installation

+Millions of people in the world live in remote areas where access to the electricity grid is scarce.
 This means people living in rural areas with no other access to electricity could generate their own using solar panels.

 We have talked about the good things about solar energy, now let’s talk about the downside of using it.

-Useless at night
+Useless at Night

 An obvious disadvantage that solar energy has is it is useless at night.

+When the sky turns dark, solar panels enter “sleep mode” and are therefore ineffective during the night.
 This creates the need for making large batteries to store the energy that was made during the day.

 Winter

+Although the sun is still present during the winter, there is just not enough heat so that the solar panels could keep generating a substantial amount of electricity.
 That means keeping solar panels running during the winter is almost like a waste of money on a technology that is expensive to develop in the first place.

-Size of solar panels
+Size of Solar Panels

 Depending on the geographical location of the country, the size of solar panels has to vary.